-- The weighted average LCR at end-December 2020 for each of Europe and the rest of the world was above 140%, while the average LCR of the Americas is around 120%.
+- Since 2019, the weighted average LCR for each of Europe and the rest of the world was above 140%, while the average LCR of the Americas is around 120%.
 While Europe and the Americas had initially lower average LCRs compared with the rest of the world, the average LCRs of Europe and the rest of the world tended to converge gradually before the onset of the pandemic.
-The regions with lower end-2012 average ratios saw important increases in particular between end-2012 and June 2014 and again since the start of the pandemic. - The weighted average NSFR at end-December 2020 for Group 1 banks in each of the three regions was well in excess of 100%.
-The average NSFRs in Europe and the Americas have increased from 112.8% and 111.8% at end-December 2019, respectively, to 120.7% and 125.5% at end-December 2020.
-This brings both regions to a level in line with the rest of the world which on average reports an NSFR of 123.2%.
+The regions with lower end-2012 average ratios saw important increases in particular between end-2012 and June 2014 and Europe since the start of the pandemic. - The weighted average NSFR at end-June 2021 for Group 1 banks in each of the three regions was well in excess of 100%.
+The average NSFRs in Europe and the Americas have increased from 119.7% and 125.0% at end-December 2019, respectively, to 121.2% and 135.1% at end-June 2021.
+While Europe is at a level in line with the rest of the world which on average reports an NSFR of 122.2%, the Americas are now the region with the highest NSFR.

-Detailed results of the Basel III monitoring exercise as of 31 December 2020
+Detailed results of the Basel III monitoring exercise as of 30 June 2021